robonexx/daily_writing/README.md

 # My FIRST MERN STACK

 I been working on this project at the same time as a school assignment and my portfolio </br>
 Same idea as a blog, crud system.
-But i decided to call it daily writings, had articles on a news paper in mind
+But i decided to call it daily writings, had articles on a news paper in mind.
+This project has a working, write, update, delete function.
+Also updating profile with image works.

 </br>